RichardOB/crypto-market-cap-api/README.md

 # Environment Setup

+In order to run the Crypto Market Cap API it is advised that you make use of Docker and Docker Compose.
 ## Docker

 macOS and Windows users can install Docker Desktop which contains both Docker and Docker-Compose tools rrequired to run the project using Docker.